vincentspinosa/marijo1_POKER_AI/readME.md

 **Its use cases are:**

 - Be a worthy opponent for any RL Model starting to learn

 - Provide a base strategy for other regret minimization algorithms

 - Provide a public benchmark for any developer wanting to test his AI against another one

 - Provide a good base for Marijo2

-**What will be Marijo2?**
+**What will be Marijo2 ?**

 Marijo2 will be an AI working with the same constraint as Marijo1 (to not take into account the different possible actions from the opponent).

-As Marijo1 was solely developped by playing against a human-being, Marijo2 will be tested against itself, with small tweakings, or new ideas, and replace the base version by the experimental one if the latter is better.
+As contrary to Marijo1, which was solely developed by playing against a human-being, Marijo2 will play against itself, with small tweakings, or new ideas, and throuhought its development process, the base version will be replaced by the experimental one if the latter is better.

-**Marijo1 is the algorithm that seems the most logical to me.
+**Marijo1 is an algorithm that seems logical to me.
 Marijo2 will be the better AI empirically.**

 To help me build it, feel free to improve Marijo1 on your own and publish your improvement!
 I think it's the sharing of ideas that will solve the question at hand.